 Describes the overall process and methodology for the solicitation of CPG topics across the AAP, and their prioritization, selection, and final approval.

-Describes the roles of the Council on Quality Improvement and Patient Safety (COQIPS), COQIPS’ Guidelines, Evidence, and Transparency (GET) Committee, the Agency for Healthcare Research and Quality (AHRQ), the Section on Epidemiology, Public Health, and Evidence (SOEPHE), and the AAP Board Policy Committee, Executive Committee, and Board of Directors in CPG topic selection.
+Describes the roles of the Council on Quality Improvement and Patient Safety (COQIPS), COQIPS’ Committee on Guideline Development (COGD), the Agency for Healthcare Research and Quality (AHRQ), the Section on Epidemiology, Public Health, and Evidence (SOEPHE), and the AAP Board Policy Committee, Executive Committee, and Board of Directors in CPG topic selection.

 CPG Subcommitte Selection and Conflicts of Interest